 Step 3.
 Specify the loan amount and the date of the loan

-You can navigate to the field where you can fill in the appropriate information for these yellow-highlighted parameters by going to the “Tokens” tab on the right side of your browser window.
+- Navigate to the field where you can fill in the appropriate information for these yellow-highlighted parameters by going to the Tokens tab on the right side of your browser window.

 Here you’ll find all of the yellow-highlighted parameters for the entire document.
 You can fill them all in now, or come back to them intermittently as you proceed through the document.

 This section of the PandaDoc loan agreement template designates your loan delivery method, or how the agreed-upon loan amount will be disbursed.